 Next, decide on whether you'd rather buy a brand new car or a used one.
-With that decision we cannot help much, as nobody knows your situation better than you yourself.
+With that decision we cannot help much, as nobody knows your situation better than yourself.
 Still, if undecided, consider this simple question: do you need a car now or can you afford to wait a bit longer for the opportune offer to come up?

 No matter how hard you think about all the aspects, some variables will remain impossible to factor in.
-It holds true for all decisions, so the best advice would be: once you've made up your mind stick to your plan no matter what.
-As this holds true so often in life, we barely need remind you.
+It holds true for all decisions, so the best advice would be: once you've made up your mind, stick to your plan no matter what.
+As this holds true so often in life, we barely need to remind you.